HPEEzmeral/ezua-tutorials/Data-Analytics/Spark-S3-secret/README.md

 # EZAF Spark Secret Creation

-This notebook example provides a way to showcase how to create s3 secret consumed by spark application YAML.
+This notebook example provides a way to showcase how to create s3 secret consumed by spark application YAML and Livy session.

 ### Run the spark secret creation notebook example

 The example will read the environment values and create s3 secret in the current user's namespace.
-We should reference this secret in spark application YAML as follows:
+This secret can be referenced later via 'spark.mapr.extraconf.secret' spark config option:

 ```
 spec: